-Mr. Barnette, 70, was elected to the Board in 2005.
+Mr. Barnette, 71, was elected to the Board in 2005.
 He is Chairman of the Risk and Credit Policy Committee and a member of the Compensation and Management Development Committee.
-Mr. Barnette retired as President of The Sexton Companies in April 2009, an apartment development and management company, where he served since 2002 following a 40-year career in banking which concluded in 2002 when he retired as Chairman & CEO of Bank One Indiana Corp.
+Mr. Barnette retired as President of The Sexton Companies in April 2009, an apartment development and management company, where he served since 2002.
+Mr. Barnette brings to the Board, among other skills and qualifications, financial and banking experience, as well as public company experience, as a result of a 40-year career in banking, which concluded in 2002 when he retired as Chairman & CEO of Bank One Indiana Corp.